neuro-elab/EvM_Directed-cortico-limbic-dialog/README.md

-# Directed Portico-Limbic Dialog Repository
+# Directed cortico-limbic dialogue in the human brain
 ## Overview
 This repository contains the analysis code, preprocessed data, and figure-generation scripts used in the study: